Amitriptyline: 7 things you should know

-- Take higher dosages late afternoon or in the evening to minimize daytime sedation.
+- Take higher dosages late in the afternoon or in the evening to minimize daytime sedation.

 - Do not stop suddenly as withdrawal symptoms may occur.
-Slow dosage reduction over weeks to months is recommended.
+Reducing the dosage slowly over weeks to months is recommended.

-- Monitor patients for worsening of depression or suicidal thoughts particularly during the first few months of therapy.
-Also monitor for serotonin syndrome.
+- Tell your doctor if your depression worsens or if you develop suicidal thoughts, particularly during the first few months of therapy.
+Also, monitor for serotonin syndrome.